arv100kri/Cognitive-Services/Content/en-us/Bing-Speller/Home.md

 <!--
-NavPath: Bing Speller API
+NavPath: Bing Spell Check API
 LinkLabel: Overview
-Url: Bing-Speller-API/documentation
+Url: Bing-Spell-check-API/documentation
 Weight: 100
 -->

-# Bing Speller API (formerly Spell Check API)
+# Bing Spell Check API (formerly Spell Check API)

-Welcome to Bing Speller API which performs contextual spell checking for any text and provides inline suggestions for misspelled words.
+Welcome to Bing Spell Check API which performs contextual spell checking for any text and provides inline suggestions for misspelled words.

 ## What is special about our 3rd generation spell-checker?